Ron How

 Ronald How (23 December 1929 – 10 October 2011) was an international motorcycle speedway rider from England.

 Career summary

 How won seven Championships and six National Trophy wins in a 15-season career.

 How began riding for Harringay Racers in 1952 and stayed with them for four seasons.
 After leaving Harringay, he rode for Wimbledon Dons from 1955 to 1963, he sustained a significant ankle injury in 1959.

-He also won the Southern Riders' Championship in 1959 and the Pride of the Nations Trophy in 1963.
+How also won the Southern Riders' Championship in 1959 and the Pride of the Nations Trophy in 1963.

-At retirement he had ridden in eight Speedway World Championships and won 44 caps for the England national speedway team and 12 caps for the Great Britain team.
+At retirement, How had ridden in eight Speedway World Championships and won 44 caps for the England national speedway team and 12 caps for the Great Britain team.